Ingestion Format

 | Invalid hash format (pre-hashed mode) | Record rejected |

-| Array exceeds 100 elements | Record rejected |
+| Array exceeds its element limit | Record rejected (see per-field limits in the field table above) |

 | String exceeds length limit | Record rejected |